rootnegativ1/unifi-wifi/README.md

   ```

   > [!NOTE]
   > *Randomizing multiple private preshared keys on the same SSID will result in multiple random passwords generated.
-Which is the way it should be anyways ...*
+In the unlikely event multiple randomly created passwords are identical, the integration will create an error and not complete the service call.*

 ### ```unifi_wifi.enable_wlan```
   | Service data attribute | Optional | Description |